Followers

 General Clinton’s Gift

-By spring 1778 the British had decided to abandon the American capital and concentrate their forces in the great stronghold of New York.
-This would allow London to divert land and naval forces to the new active theater in the West Indies.
-Clinton sent part of his forces north by sea but a substantial force would have to march north across the steamy fields of the Jerseys before they could meet transports to carry them to New York.
-Washington’s spies alerted him to this and he positioned the Continental Army to take advantage of Clinton’s dilemma.
-A lumbering land force, reduced in numbers, presented a juicy target for the commander in chief.
-Clinton had presented the long-suffering Continentals with a gift.
+By spring 1778, the British had decided to abandon the American capital and concentrate their forces in the major stronghold of New York.
+This would allow London to redirect land and naval forces to the new active theater in the West Indies.
+Clinton sent part of his forces north by sea, but a significant force would have to march north across the hot fields of the Jerseys before they could be transported to New York.
+Washington’s spies warned him of this, and he positioned the Continental Army to take advantage of Clinton’s predicament.
+A slow-moving land force, reduced in numbers, became an easy target for the commander in chief.
+Clinton had given the long-suffering Continentals a gift.

 Councils of War

-At a series of councils of war, Washington tried to determine the best course of action.
-Risk an all-out attack?
-Shadow the British and harass their move?
-Attempt to block them and force a British assault?
+During a series of war councils, Washington sought to decide the best course of action.
+Should they risk an all-out attack?
+Shadow the British and harass their movements?
+Or try to block them and force a British assault?

-The final session came on 24 June.
-Many wanted to take strong action against the British, but the generals were split on how.
-Marquis de Lafayette made it a matter of honor to strike at the British.
-Nathanael Greene urged a partial action as a symbolic morale-building effort.
-The aggressive “Mad” Anthony Wayne favored an all-out fight.
-But Lee made it clear he wanted merely to observe the British army make its way back.
+The final meeting took place on June 24.
+Many wanted to take decisive action against the British, but the generals were divided on how to proceed.
+Marquis de Lafayette considered it a matter of honor to strike at the enemy.
+Nathanael Greene advocated for a partial effort as a way to boost morale.
+The aggressive “Mad” Anthony Wayne preferred an all-out fight.
+However, Lee clarified that his only goal was to observe the British army as it retreated.

-The quirky, self-aggrandizing Lee offered remarkably measured advice and had a good grasp of the hazards involved.
-Lee felt an all-out attack on the British absurd and that defeat for the Americans would prove disastrous.
-In fairness, he probably did not grasp the fact that this army was unlike any command – the American army of the past.
-Washington decided to continue to harass the British.
-His combative, young aide Alexander Hamilton dryly commented that the results of this meeting "would have done honor to the most honorable body of midwives and to them only."
+The quirky, self-important Lee offered surprisingly cautious advice and had a good understanding of the risks involved.
+Lee thought an all-out attack on the British was absurd and believed that a defeat for the Americans would be disastrous.
+To be fair, he probably didn’t realize that this army was unlike any previous command—the American army of the past.
+Washington decided to keep harassing the British.
+His combative, young aide Alexander Hamilton dryly remarked that the results of this meeting "would have done honor to the most honorable body of midwives and to them only."

 To Lead or Not to Lead

 Events gave Washington pause.
-The New Jersey militia under General Philemon Dickinson (see the Yankee Doodle Spies post on the Militia General) slowed and harassed the British column was already being plagued by New Jersey militia who were blocking the roads and staging nuisance attacks.
+The New Jersey militia under General Philemon Dickinson (see the Yankee Doodle Spies post on the Militia General) slowed and harassed the British column, which was already being troubled by New Jersey militia blocking roads and launching nuisance attacks.

-Seeking to capitalize on this, Washington dispatched an advance-guard of six hundred riflemen under famed Colonel Dan Morgan, and then piled on with a second detachment of 1,440 picked Continentals.
-He then sent a third wave of a thousand picked men led by Wayne.
-Washington asked his newly returned second in command, Charles Lee, to lead this strike force but Lee demurred.
-Did he feel taking on the British in this manner too risky or that the command was beneath him?
+Seeking to capitalize on this, Washington dispatched an advance guard of six hundred riflemen under famed Colonel Dan Morgan, then added a second detachment of 1,440 selected Continentals.
+He followed with a third wave of a thousand chosen men led by Wayne.
+Washington asked his recently returned second in command, Charles Lee, to lead this strike force, but Lee declined.
+Did he feel that taking on the British in this manner was too risky or that the command was beneath him?

 Lafayette, I am Here

-So Washington turned to one of his favorites – the Marquis de Lafayette, the youthful French aristocrat who accepted the command.
+So Washington turned to one of his favorites – the Marquis de Lafayette, the young French aristocrat who accepted the command.
 But Lee then had second thoughts and demanded command of the force.
-Washington felt he had no choice but accede.
-However, he plussed-up the force by another six hundred men as a rationale for replacing Lafayette.
-Now a force of some 5,000 was closing on the British rear.
+Washington felt he had no choice but to agree.
+However, he increased the force by another six hundred men as a reason for replacing Lafayette.
+Now, a force of about 5,000 was closing in on the British rear.

-A final war council on 27 June cleared up little as to how hard to hit the British, who were closing on Monmouth Court House en-route to a Sandy Hook rendezvous with the fleet.
-Lee and the strike force slowly staged near the British rear guard.
-Several messages from Washington provided home no clear guidance on what to do.
-So Lee determined his own approach: watchful waiting.
+A final war council on June 27 offered little clarity on how severely to attack the British, who were nearing Monmouth Court House on their way to a Sandy Hook rendezvous with the fleet.
+Lee and the strike force slowly positioned themselves near the British rear guard.
+Several messages from Washington did not provide clear guidance on what actions to take.
+Therefore, Lee decided to proceed with a watchful waiting approach.

-His placement of forces was irregular, making it difficult for mutual support.
-On the 28th of June, he advanced cautiously. with Anthony Wayne's brigade in the lead.
-The day was hot with stifling humidity that soaked coats red and blue.
-When the initial contact on 28 June caught the British rear guard off balance, Anthony Wayne pushed for a more aggressive posture, as was his way.
-(See the Yankee Doodle Spies post on The Mad Man) But without firm orders, Lee demurred.
-The chance to jump the British rearguard was lost.
+His placement of forces was uneven, making mutual support difficult.
+On June 28th, he advanced carefully with Anthony Wayne's brigade leading.
+The day was hot and humid, soaking coats in both red and blue.
+When the initial contact on June 28th caught the British rear guard off guard, Anthony Wayne pressed for a more aggressive stance, as was his style.
+(See the Yankee Doodle Spies post on The Mad Man) But without clear orders, Lee hesitated.
+The chance to outflank the British rearguard was lost.

 Baptism by Fire

-But learning of the contact, General Clinton, meanwhile, decided to give the rebels one last lesson.
+But upon learning of the contact, General Clinton, meanwhile, decided to give the rebels one last lesson.
 He reinforced his rearguard and sent them south after their pursuers.
 Lee’s situational awareness was confused.
-He had conflicting reports on British strength and activities.
-But he decided to fix the British rearguard to his front.
-If he could find them.
-He sent forward Wayne’s force but Wayne circled around the British left to attempt an ambush.
-Wayne was surprised by a detachment of dragoons and firing erupted.
+He received conflicting reports on British strength and activities.
+But he decided to fix the British rearguard in front of him — if he could find it.
+He sent forward Wayne’s force, but Wayne circled around the British left to attempt an ambush.
+Wayne was surprised by a detachment of dragoons, and firing erupted.
 Lee had to change plans.
 He pushed Lafayette forward and maneuvered to take advantage of Wayne’s situation.

 Run Away, Run Away Run

-Then Clinton sprang his surprise on the rebels and launched the grenadiers against Lee’s right.
-Confusion ensued.
-A series of firefights broke out.
-Volleys flung lead balls across steamy farm fields.
-Guns began belching heavy iron balls across meadows and fields.
-Lee’s situational awareness rapidly deteriorated.
-He did not know what was against him and he did not have his own forces well in hand.
-Lacking firm orders from Lee, his brigades maneuvered independently in reaction to the situation as they saw it.
-Normally that is not totally bad.
-Initiative in combat is a good thing.
-But this led to the makings of a disaster. as the formations were not working together, but independently.
+Then Clinton unexpectedly attacked the rebels and sent the grenadiers against Lee’s right.
+Chaos broke out.
+A series of firefights erupted.
+Volleys of lead shot across the steamy farm fields.
+Guns began spewing heavy iron balls across meadows and fields.
+Lee’s situational awareness quickly worsened.
+He didn't know what was facing him, and he didn't have his forces well controlled.
+Without clear orders from Lee, his brigades moved on their own in response to the situation as they understood it.
+Normally, this isn’t entirely bad.
+Initiative in battle is a good thing.
+But this situation was heading toward disaster because the formations weren’t working together—they were acting independently.

-Fearing the worst - a general engagement he sought to avoid, Lee retreated three times.
-His goal was to extract his forces from a bad situation and avoid the grasp of the British regulars with the army's most elite infantry and cavalry.
-Puzzled by the withdrawals, soldiers and commanders began to lose heart.
-Was something going wrong that they did not know?
-The fog of battle caused the retrograde to take on the look and feel of a rout.
-These were perhaps understandable actions considering the situation before him.
-But he made one cardinal error.
+Fearing the worst—a potential engagement he wanted to avoid—Lee retreated three times.
+His aim was to extract his forces from a dire situation and steer clear of the grasp of the British regulars with the army's most elite infantry and cavalry.
+Puzzled by the withdrawals, soldiers and commanders started to lose morale.
+Was something going wrong that they did not understand?
+The fog of battle made the retreat look and feel like a rout.
+These were perhaps understandable actions given the circumstances he faced.
+But he made one crucial mistake.
 He did not keep the commander in chief informed.

 You May Leave the Army

 In the rear, Washington was advancing with his staff through a stand of woods.
 Suddenly he saw a civilian and a fifer coming down the road.
 He disbelieved them when told the army was in retreat.
-Then stragglers bereft of gear and weapons staggered by.
-Then an entire unit was seen running away from the front.
-Washington, now enraged, rallied the men and spurred forward.
-Soon he saw an officer on horseback ostensibly fleeing the battle.
+Then stragglers bereft of gear and weapons staggered past.
+Soon, an entire unit was seen running away from the front.
+Washington, now enraged, rallied the men and pushed forward.
+Soon, he spotted an officer on horseback ostensibly fleeing the battle.
 It turned out to be Charles Lee.

 “What is all this?”
 Washington demanded.
 Lee hesitated at first.
-Lee then blurted out a series of incoherent defensive statements about intelligence and the power of the British.
+Then Lee blurted out a series of incoherent defensive statements about intelligence and the power of the British.
 That did not go over well.
 Washington insisted they were facing only a strong covering party of the enemy.
-Lee replied that the British had greater numbers than previously thought and did not think it was proper to risk the army.
-Washington exploded with a tirade that no one had previously witnessed, calling Lee’s fortitude into question.
-Washington broke off the exchange when he spotted some more units retreating and hurried over to rally them.
-Lee appears to have remained in stunned silence for a few minutes.
+Lee replied that the British had greater numbers than previously thought and did not believe it was proper to risk the army.
+Washington erupted into a tirade unlike anything anyone had seen before, questioning Lee’s bravery.
+Washington ended the exchange when he saw some units retreating and hurried over to rally them.
+Lee seemed to have remained in stunned silence for a few minutes.

 Washington meanwhile rallied the retreating troops, regrouped his forces, and fought Clinton’s regulars to a standstill.
 The fighting went back and forth as neither side would concede.
-Despite the burning summer heat, both sides unleashed musket volleys and thunderous artillery The savage day's fighting ebbed with the dark of the night and both armies collapsed where they fought and slept on their arms.
-But when the Americans stood to at dawn they found the entire British had beat feet to Sandy Hook and the safety of the fleet.
-Although sort of a moral victory, Washington was vexed at losing a chance to crush the enemy.
+Despite the burning summer heat, both sides unleashed musket volleys and thunderous artillery.
+The savage day's fighting ebbed with the dark of night, and both armies collapsed where they fought and slept on their arms.
+But when the Americans stood at dawn, they found the entire British had beat feet to Sandy Hook and the safety of the fleet.
+Although a sort of moral victory, Washington was vexed at losing a chance to crush the enemy.

 The End of the Affair

-By the 29th, Washington returned to the matter of Lee and his conduct.
-In a series of letters, Lee grew petulant and unremorseful.
-When confronted by Washington on his reason for the withdrawal, the two men exchanged words.
-Demanding the satisfaction of a hearing, Lee was brought up on formal charges of insubordination.
-A court-martial convened over several weeks.
-Lee was convicted of dereliction and cowardice.
-His sentence: removal from command in the army for one year.
-Unsatisfied with the result, Lee got embroiled in several affairs of honor and often criticized the Continental Congress for enforcing the sentence on him.
-These actions led to his permanent dismissal from the Continental Army in January of 1780.
+By the 29th, Washington revisited the issue of Lee and his behavior.
+In a series of letters, Lee became petulant and unremorseful.
+When Washington questioned his reason for the withdrawal, the two men exchanged words.
+Demanding a hearing, Lee was charged with insubordination.
+A court-martial was convened over several weeks.
+Lee was found guilty of dereliction and cowardice.
+His punishment: removal from command in the army for one year.
+Unsatisfied with the outcome, Lee became involved in several affairs of honor and frequently criticized the Continental Congress for enforcing the sentence.
+These actions resulted in his permanent dismissal from the Continental Army in January 1780.

 Retrospective

 Charles Lee’s quirky personality, arrogance, and narcissism made him very controversial.
-Yet for most of the war, he was admired by many in the army and in Congress for his experience and professionalism.
-He has a mixed record though and there were times his loyalty was suspect.
+Yet, for most of the war, he was admired by many in the army and Congress for his experience and professionalism.
+He has a mixed record, though, and there were times when his loyalty was suspect.
 But his actions at Monmouth were the result of his awe of the British professionals, fear of getting decisively engaged, and confusion in the fog of battle.
-I also suspect he was done in by a lack of respect for Washington, chemistry with his subordinates commanders, and confidence in the American soldiers under him.
+I also suspect he was undermined by a lack of respect for Washington, poor chemistry with his subordinate commanders, and lack of confidence in the American soldiers under him.
 Of these, the third was his greatest failure.

 ReplyDelete